hackforla/website/CONTRIBUTING.md

 All website team members are expected to devote a minimum of 6 hours per week while working on various assignments during their entire tenure at the website team (excluding week offs and vacations).

-Also, please let the tech leadership team know (through a slack message in the hfla-site channel as well as an @ mention in a comment of the issue that you would be working on) if you are planning to take a week off or a longer vacation.
+Also, please let the tech leadership team know (through a Slack message in the hfla-site channel as well as an @ mention in a comment of the issue that you would be working on) if you are planning to take a week off or a longer vacation.

 Prior to joining [another project within Hack for LA](https://www.hackforla.org/projects/), developers should gain the following experience:
 * Setting up your local environment from a CONTRIBUTING file